perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Changes:
     - Updated `Scribble Settings`:
         - Added all languages supported by ML Kit.
-        - Rearranging language precedence is now done with drag &amp; drop.
+        - Rearranging language precedence is now done by drag & drop.
         - Added proper install status for languages and the ability to re-download on the spot.

-- Bug Fixes:
+- Workarounds:
-    - Disabled delete language button while downloading &amp; deleting it to avoid getting ghost installs.
+    - Disabled language delete button while downloading & deleting to avoid getting ghost installs.

 ### Version 1.8.1-fix1 (2023-12-31)